productivity

 • Folders: Better organization

-• Search: Quick resource finding
+• Search: Quick snippet finding

 • Team Sharing: Collaborative organization